alreich/abstract_algebra/docs/guide.rst

 Extracting a Ring’s Additive & Multiplicative “Subalgebras”
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At the very beginning of this guide document, in the *Algebra
+At the beginning of this User Guide, in the *Algebra Definitions*
-Definitions* section, a Ring is describes as being a combination of a
+section, a Ring is described as being a combination of a commutative
-commutative Group, under addition, and a Semigroup, under
+Group, under addition, and a Semigroup, under multiplication (with
-multiplication.

-This section shows how the algebraic components of a Ring can be
+distributivity of multiplication over addition).
+This section shows how
+those algebraic components of a Ring can be extracted.
-extracted.

 **NOTE**: The implementation of the two extraction methods, illustrated
 below, operates by calling ``make_finite_algebra`` using the relevant